-In contrast to the curiously formal pronouns, the letters are almost entirely lacking in the social niceties expected in Japanese.
-Verb forms are familiar, plain, and direct, to the point of brusqueness.
+In contrast to the presence of curiously formal and intrusive pronouns, the letters are almost entirely lacking in the social niceties expected in Japanese.
+Language is familiar, plain, and direct, to the point of brusqueness.

-The letter also uses imperatives like 帰りなさい kaeri-nasai 'return home!' (first letter) and 別れなさい wakare-nasai 'break up!' (fourth letter).
+The letters also use familiar commands like 帰りなさい kaeri-nasai 'return home!' (first letter) and 別れなさい wakare-nasai 'break up!' (fourth letter).
 As with its pronouns, Japanese has a range of orders and requests available, from the super-polite to the rude.
 It is beyond the scope of this post to list all the ways that Yasuko could have been told to go straight home, but a few might be (ranged from painfully polite to bluntly imperative):

 sugu ni kaette itadakemasen deshō ka